Where to See Florida Birds

 great blue heron often shares its nesting territory

-with the tri-color heron, little blue heron, green heron, the yellow-crowned
+with the tri-color heron, little blue heron, green heron, yellow-crowned

-the great egret, anhingas and sometimes even wood ibis.
+great egret, anhinga and sometimes even wood ibis.

 South Florida, these species may be joined by what are sometimes called

 "big white herons."
 These actually are great blues in a white

 phase.
 The body is totally white; the bill, legs and feet are yellow;